sisoje/viewmodelify-swift/README.md

 # Testing
 How do we test our model that is actually a view?
 Real devs never test views!
 ### What are we testing?
 There is no View remember.
-So there is noe VIEW-model.
-We will test values and states.
+There is no VIEW-model either.
+We will test SwiftUI views as they are - values with states.
 ### Unit tests
 Great job was done by Alex implementing ViewInspector, so we can make some unit-tests with SwitUI views because they are just models.
 ### Setting up Viewinspector